Updated: 26/4/19 - In order to make the tutorial compatible with multi-node tours I’ve modified the tutorial including;

-Note: this tutorial is designed for Pano2VR V6.0.3.
-You can download the beta here.
-As “Little Bit” tutorials don’t go into detail about Pano2VR operations a working knowledge of Pano2VR is an advantage.
+Note: this tutorial is designed for Pano2VR V6.0.4.
+As “Little Bit” tutorials don’t go into a lot of detail about Pano2VR operations a working knowledge of Pano2VR is an advantage.

 Note: with faster internet the loading option is often not seen.
 In order to show you what happens over a slow connection I’ve set the Integrated Pano2VR Web Server to a speed limit of 56kb.
 The video below shows you the Mario animated gif appear, the loading counter shows the amount downloaded.
 Once the image has fully loaded the animated gif disappears and a ‘Start’ button is shown.
 Clicking on the start button changes the projection to rectilinear, hides the button and the screen tint.

-In the tutorial folder, Animated-Loading-Gif, there is an Asset Folder with an animated gif, .svg file and equirectangular image.
+In the tutorial folder, Animated-Loading-Gif, there is an Asset Folder with an animated gif, a button.svg file and two equirectangular images.
 There is also a Project folder with a Pano2VR project 'animated-loading-gif.p2vr', a skin 'animated-loading-gif.ggsk' and an Output Folder called 'animated-loading-gif' with project files created from the .p2vr and .ggsk elements.
 (Figure #1)

 In this tutorial we will modify the animated-gif-loading.p2vr project file and the animated-gif-loading.ggsk skin by;